 The Addictive Connection

-Normally thoughts are a gift.
-They are very powerful and a wonderful strength.
+Usually, thoughts are a gift.
+Thoughts are an incredible strength.
 Thoughts can be creative, conceptual, inventive, imaginative, positive, rational and enjoyable.

 Thought Addiction is Real